MikeGriffinReborn/EntitySpaces/README.md

 }
 ```
+#### Streamlined Access

-The newer streamlined syntax synthesizes the subqueries join alias as property on the parent.
-You can new the subquery inline and access it via the synthesized property.
+The newer streamlined syntax uses the C# "dynamic" support to synthesize the subqueries "join alias" passed in on the constructor as a  property on the parent.
+You can "new" the subquery inline in the .On() method and access it via the synthesized property.
 ```c#
 dynamic eQuery = new EmployeesQuery("e");
 eQuery.Select(eQuery.EmployeeID)